A. Curricular, Research, and Programmatic needs

 Maps may be an end in themselves, such as an illustration wanted for reproduction in an authored work, to answer a question, or to be used for navigational or orientation purposes in travel.
 Or a map may be that which is studied to understand the view of the world at the time it was created.
 For instance, studying a succession of land ownership maps can bring an understanding of the history of land division and land ownership succession in an area over a long period of time.
 Digital raster data (digital maps, scanned paper maps, or satellite imagery) is an extension of the paper map collection and is used in the same way.
 Digital raster data can be studied within a computing environment, generally in a geographic information system (GIS).

 Digital geospatial vector data is generally used in one of two ways: One is as an ingredient in compiling data layers to create a digital map using mapping software or a GIS.
 The second is to perform geoprocessing tasks upon the data either by itself or as it interacts with other layers in a GIS to create new information.

-The Map Collection consists primarily of flat maps with dimensions that prevent them from being stored in regular library stacks.
-Folded maps may also be included in the collection, depending on dimension and/or anticipated usage.
+The Map Collection consists primarily of flat sheet maps with dimensions that prevent them from being stored in regular library stacks.
+Folded maps are also be included in the collection, depending on subject and anticipated usage.
 Most sheet maps at the Map Collection are topographic, geologic, urban, or thematic maps.
 Maps will be purchased selectively, after consideration of relevance to the curriculum, research needs, and size and space constraints.